DouglasFreshHabian/D00rb3ll/README.md

 # D00rb3ll
-This repo contains files that go along with my youtube series on Iot Hacking a Video Camera Doorbell
+This repo contains files that go along with my youtube series on IoT Hacking a Video Camera Doorbell

 I will update the repository as we progress through the series.
 The first video was posted and is titled, "Hacking an IoT Video Doorbell - What's Inside?".
 The youtube link to view the video is: